Verifactu in Spain: the new invoicing obligation

 SAP Business One already fulfils all the requirements of the Verifactu Regulation.
 Patch 2505 for version 10 integrates all the necessary functions directly into the system.
 Companies that use or want to introduce SAP B1 thus receive a compliant solution that can be used immediately.

-The system offers Full compatibility with Verifactu in the „Electronic documents” module.
+The system offers Full compatibility with Verifactu in the „Electronic Documents“ module.
 This integration enables a seamless transition without complex additional developments.
-In addition, SAP Business One automatically generates QR codes and electronic signatures (hash) on every invoice.
-This automation reduces manual processes and minimises sources of error considerably.
+Furthermore, SAP Business One automatically generates QR codes and electronic signatures (hash) on each invoice.
+This automation significantly reduces manual processes and minimises sources of error.

 The new layouts from Crystal Reports are already adapted to the regulations.
 As a result, all invoices issued automatically comply with the legal format requirements.
 The system also has special connectors in the Electronic Document Service (EDS) that send data directly to the AEAT.